 This also applies to spectators, pacers, crew, family, volunteers, sponsors, vendors, and partners that plan to attend the race in support of runners.
-Please have each person that will join you at the race provide proof of a negative PCR test within 72-hours of the race.
+Please have each person that will join you at the race provide proof of a negative test within 72-hours of the race.

 While not required, we strongly recommend being fully vaccinated against COVID-19 at least 2-week prior to the race.
 Please bring a copy showing proof of vaccination to the race check-in.

 You can upload your proof of vaccination on the Pre-Race Check-In form, to speed up on-site check-in.